waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Current Objective: Escape Victory Road & Heal
-- **Priority:** Navigate Victory Road 1F to solve the western boulder puzzle, which will grant access to the ladder to 2F at (2,2).
+- **Priority:** Navigate Victory Road 2F to solve the eastern boulder puzzle, which will grant access to the exit.
 - **Status:** Party is critically injured.
+Mandated by system to solve puzzle.

 # II.
 Core Gameplay & World Rules